The Ironman Thun '26 Journey

 - do it without a coach.
 I am open to advice from friends, I just don’t want to have to deal with yet another person (or, worse, an ex-pro/false guru) regularly.

-- listen to my body and stop if things (aches, feeling tired) are tipping towards getting out of hand
+- listen to my body and stop if things (aches, being tired) are tipping towards getting out of hand

 I am a hardcore hobbyist, so no products I mention are sponsored.
 My tendency is to be unhappy with any product I get, so it wouldn’t make sense anyway.
 Read on, you’ll see.